Spockuto/blog/src/archive/bbt.md

 I had to leave the by 6am.
 So I stopped Big Bang Theory download.
 But direct-torrents doesn't have a `user cache`.
 So I had to seed Big Bang Theory all over again because I deleted it from the queue.
 I added it to the queue and the movie was downloading without any trouble.
 Time for a pleasant sleep.
 > ETA 4 hours.
 The next day.

 I woke up and found FINDING DORY downloaded and Big Bang Theory was ready to be downloaded again.
 But I had already downloaded some part of that zip file.
-Thanks to **wget -c, **it was back on track resuming from the part where I stopped the download.
+Thanks to `wget -c`,it was back on track resuming from the part where I stopped the download.
 I was going to leave my laptop unattended for a whole day and so I prepared it for the worst.
 I gave it the lowest display power and lock screen on 5 seconds of inactivity.
 I could have just closed the lid and went with no suspend but somehow it interfered with my Wi-Fi connection.
 My laptop can run for 3 hours without power in this setting and that's better than most.

 ![No Interruptions _/\\_](https://cdn-images-1.medium.com/max/4480/1*SJMEvY9zd_feOEIanxY4nQ.jpeg)
 > ETA 18 hours.